Skip to main content

 Even careful people make these errors, so it's worth going through them before you place an order.
 A quick check against this list has saved me from over-ordering more than once:

 • Unit confusion: Mixing meters, centimeters, and millimeters is surprisingly easy to do.
-If your timber dimensions are in mm (e.g., 150mm × 50mm), divide by 1000 to convert to metres (0.15m × 0.05m) before calculating
+If your timber dimensions are in mm (e.g., 150mm × 50mm), divide by 1000 to convert to metres (0.15m × 0.05m) before calculating.
+Our guide to timber dimensions explained covers standard sizing conventions in detail.

-• Overlooking delivery fees: These can add 5-15% to your total, and some suppliers have minimum order values for free delivery
+• Overlooking delivery fees: These can add 5-15% to your total, and some suppliers have minimum order values for free delivery.
+It's an easy line item to forget when you're focused on the per-metre price.

 • Not comparing suppliers: Prices vary significantly between vendors.
-Getting three quotes is standard advice, and for good reason — I’ve seen differences of 30% or more for identical timber specifications
+Getting three quotes is standard advice, and for good reason — I've seen differences of 30% or more for identical timber specifications.
+For a broader look at estimation errors, see our roundup of common timber mistakes.

 5 Practical Tips for Accurate Budgeting